 9. Tallinn, Estonia

 Klaipėda and the Curonian Spit

 Words cannot describe the beauty of Nida, a town located on the spit itself.
 Standing atop one of its hills, you’ll be surrounded by pine forests and, of course, the sea itself.
 There are numerous cycling and hiking trails here, designed to make time stop.
-It is impossible tomiss the striking sight of Parnidis dune.
-The giant dune never stops moving and over time has swallowed entire villages.
+It's impossible to miss the striking sight of Parnidis dune.
+The giant dune never stops moving and, over time, has swallowed entire villages.
 Stay on the Spit for an immersive experience.

 You can reach Nida on weekends by specially commissioned bus from Klaipėda.
 Don’t forget to take a bicycle!

-Kaunas will be the European Capital of Culture in 2022.
-Its motto “from temporary to contemporary” sums up the ourishing of Kaunas.
-The organizers are hoping that 2022 will be an after-party for the cultural revival happening now.
+Kaunas was the European Capital of Culture in 2022.
+Its motto, “from temporary to contemporary,” sums up the look and feel of Kaunas.
+The organisers are hoping that 2022 will be an after-party for the cultural revival happening now.
 Come to Kaunas for a dose of art-deco architecture and artsy kookiness, seen in its streets and open-air galleries.
-You can stay in an actual monastery or select from one of the more modern options.
+You can stay in an actual monastery or select accommodation from one of the more modern options.

 Vilnius and Trakai

-Lithuania’s capital city, Vilnius has a large medieval old town and numerous green spaces, bars and restaurants.
-But it is also a great place from which to travel off the beaten track.
+Lithuania’s capital city, Vilnius, has a large medieval old town and numerous green spaces, bars and restaurants.
+But it's also a great place from which to travel off the beaten track.